 However, winter harvesting has its limitations:

 - Plants need to be mature before winter sets in.
 In short growing seasons like ours this is almost impossible to achieve, except if there is a dedicated area for winter growing.
 For the most part, to grow a summer garden and a winter garden right afterwards will not leave enough time for plants to mature even in a greenhouse.

 - Temperatures below -18C (0F) can soon become too cold.
 There is no way to keep the harvesting going at -40C without added heat.

 Winter growing, on the other hand, is continuous growth even during winter months.
 Winter growing can be achieved with cold frames and hoop houses in warmer regions, and with added protection and heat in colder areas.
 Winter growing is most common in commercial greenhouses, allowing us to enjoy tomatoes even in the cold of the winter.
 There are several conditions that need to be met to be able to grow in the winter.

 If you follow our blog, you would know that we are trying to get into winter growing / harvesting (yes, we are in Zone 3).
 In our January garden update, we showed you a picture comparison of some plants in our home garage-greenhouse.
 In two months there was no growth worth talking about.
 I wrote: “No, it was not too cold for these plants to grow, it was too dark!”

-Shortly after I wrote this post (in early February) a local commercial greenhouse Shirleys Greenhouses posted a pictures of their freshly harvested cucumbers.
+Shortly after I wrote this post (in early February) a local commercial greenhouse Shirleys Greenhouse posted a picture of their freshly harvested cucumbers.
 Wow!
 They to do not use any grow lights (I knew that), so how come cucumbers grow for them?
-I had to find out, and I got the permission to share it with you.
+I had to find out, and I got permission to share it with you.